xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ### Using On-Demand Computation with Domain Models

-Sometimes it’s feasible to delay loading or processing some portions of a domain model.
+Sometimes it's feasible to delay loading or processing some portions of a domain model.
 For example, imagine that the XML for the small geometric language from the previous section included a construct such as the following, in which the File nodes represent entire subtrees defined in external files:

 ```xml
 <Composite>